eclipse-che4z/che-che4z-explorer-for-endevor/Readme.md

 # Explorer for Endevor

 Explorer for Endevor gives you the ability to Browse and Retrieve CA Endevor® SCM elements using a user-friendly, intuitive IDE interface.
-Explorer for Endevor allows you to create customized filters for Endevor Elements enabling you to Browse and Retrieve specific Elements, without knowing the exact path to navigate beforehand.
+Explorer for Endevor also allows you to create customized filters for Endevor Elements and their locations to help make your workflow more efficient.

 > How can we improve Explorer for Endevor?
 [Let us know on our Git repository](https://github.com/eclipse/che-che4z-explorer-for-endevor/issues)